-26% Somewhat Left

 The Salt Lake Tribune Bias Analysis

 The Salt Lake Tribune began as “The Tribune & Utah Mining Gazette” in 1871.
 Today, it functions as an innovative and collaborative news organization, operating as a nonprofit and partnering with 12 other Utah-based outlets to share stories and resources.
-With two Pulitzer Prizes to its name, the Tribune positions itself as a community asset focused on being an independent voice for the citizens of Utah.
+With two Pulitzer Prizes to its name, The Salt Lake Tribune positions itself as a community asset focused on being an independent voice for the citizens of Utah.

 According to its 2024 annual report, The Salt Lake Tribune reached an average of 2.18 million users per month in the previous year.
 When it comes to media bias, both AI and media analysts have evaluated its content, sources, and funding to determine its political leaning.